techworldwithmurali/kubernetes-zero-to-hero/README.md

-### What is Monitoring in Kubernetes
+### Monitoring in Kubernetes

-Monitoring in Kubernetes refers to the process of observing the state and performance of applications, workloads, and infrastructure within a Kubernetes cluster.
-It involves collecting metrics, logs, and events to gain insights into resource utilization, application health, and overall cluster performance.
+1. **Definition**: Monitoring in Kubernetes involves observing the state, health, and performance of applications, workloads, and infrastructure within a Kubernetes cluster.

+2. **Purpose**:
+   - Ensure reliability and availability of applications.
+   - Optimize resource utilization.
+   - Diagnose and troubleshoot issues.
+   - Monitor overall cluster health and performance metrics.

+3. **Key Components**:
+   - Metrics: Collecting data on resource usage (CPU, memory), application health, and more.
+   - Logs: Capturing application logs for debugging and auditing purposes.
+   - Events: Recording Kubernetes events such as deployments, pod scheduling, and more.

+4. **Tools and Technologies**:
+   - Prometheus for metrics collection, storage, querying, and alerting.
+   - Grafana for visualizing metrics and creating dashboards.
+   - Logging solutions like Elasticsearch, Fluentd, and Kibana (EFK stack) for managing logs.

+5. **Benefits**:
+   - Proactive monitoring and alerting.
+   - Faster issue detection and resolution.
+   - Improved resource allocation and utilization.
+   - Enhanced overall system performance and reliability.

-### What is Prometheus
+### Prometheus

-Prometheus is an open-source monitoring and alerting toolkit originally built at SoundCloud.
-It is now a standalone open-source project maintained independently of any company.
-Prometheus is designed for reliability, scalability, and to provide a single source of truth for monitoring data in a Kubernetes environment.
-It scrapes metrics from instrumented jobs, stores them efficiently, and supports powerful queries and alerting.
+1. **Definition**: Prometheus is an open-source monitoring and alerting toolkit originally developed at SoundCloud, now maintained by the open-source community.

+2. **Features**:
+   - **Metrics Collection**: Scrapes metrics from instrumented jobs and applications.
+   - **Storage**: Stores metrics in a time-series database.
+   - **Querying**: Supports powerful queries using PromQL (Prometheus Query Language).
+   - **Alerting**: Enables alerting based on predefined conditions.
+   - **Scalability**: Designed to handle large-scale monitoring environments.

+3. **Use Cases**:
+   - Monitoring Kubernetes clusters, services, and applications.
+   - Tracking resource usage (CPU, memory, network) and application performance metrics.
+   - Alerting on abnormal behavior or thresholds exceeded.

+4. **Integration**: Integrates well with Kubernetes for auto-discovery of services and applications to be monitored.

-### What is Grafana?
+### Grafana

-Grafana is an open-source platform for monitoring and observability, specializing in providing rich visualizations and analytics for time series data.
-It integrates with various data sources, including Prometheus, to create dashboards that enable users to monitor and analyze metrics and logs from different systems.
+1. **Definition**: Grafana is an open-source platform specializing in visualization and analytics for time-series data.

+2. **Features**:
+   - **Visualization**: Creates visually appealing and interactive dashboards.
+   - **Data Source Integration**: Connects with various data sources including Prometheus, Elasticsearch, InfluxDB, etc.
+   - **Dashboarding**: Allows users to build custom dashboards to monitor metrics and logs.
+   - **Alerting**: Provides alerting capabilities based on data thresholds.
+   - **Templating**: Supports template variables for dynamic dashboards.

+3. **Use Cases**:
+   - Building monitoring dashboards for Kubernetes clusters and applications.
+   - Visualizing metrics such as CPU usage, memory usage, pod health, etc.
+   - Creating ad-hoc queries and exploring data trends.

+4. **Integration**: Seamlessly integrates with Prometheus to leverage its metrics and create comprehensive monitoring solutions.

 ### Installation of Prometheus and Grafana using Helm Chart